- Portable Games

-It wore the shabby cloak of the liberation army covering its whole head.
+The liberation army's shabby cloak covering its whole head.

-Norse turned around and grabbed the M92F from his waist reflexively, and pulled the trigger without hesitation.
+Norse turned around and grabbed the M92F from his waist like a reflex and pulled the trigger without hesitation.

-The dry sound BANG! reverberated and bright blood crimson sputtered from the tiny shadow's breast.
+A dry BANG! reverberated and bright blood crimson sputtered from the tiny shadow's breast.

-The shadow slowly collapsed, seemingly in slow motion, and the hood worn over its head turned inward.
+The shadow collapsed slowly, seemingly in slow motion, and the hood worn over its head turned inward.

 It was a girl.
-Every inch of her would appear to be 12 or 13-years old.
+Every inch of her appeared to be twelve or thirteen years old.

 But Norse hesitated.

-It was because a smile appeared on the face of the fallen girl.
-Her most innocent smile had instantly melted the tension he experienced in the battlefield.
+Due to a smile that creapt on the fallen girl's face.
+Her most innocent smile instantly melted the tension he experienced in the battlefield.

-A tube snuggled in the girl's hands expanded unnaturally at the center and exploded.
+A tube snuggled in the girl's hands expanded unnaturally at the center, exploding.

-Then the smell of burning flesh, blood and smoke seared his throat.
+Then his throat was seared by the smell of burning flesh, blood and smoke.

-Norse's body was blown more than 3 meters away from his original position and hurled back against a wall.
+Norse's body was blown over three meters away from his original position, hurled against a wall.

-The left hand he raised to rub his eyes was covered with dark blood.
+Raising his left hand to rub his eyes, it was covered with dark blood.

 A sharp pain travelled up his spine when he lifted his upper body out of the rubble.

-His shrapnel-punctured left foot was numb and had no feeling.
+His shrapnel-punctured left foot was numb with no feeling.

-Next to him, the Captain lay with his intestines hanging from his side.
+Next to him, the Captain lay with his intestines hanging out his side.

-Beyond that, a lump of meat was laying about, which appeared to be point man Alan, whose upper body had been blown away.
+Beyond that, a lump of meat lay about appearing to be point man Alan, whose upper body had been blown apart

-What happened to the three other members of the group and the VIPs that should've been secured...
+What happened to the group's three other members and the VIPs that should've been secured...
 Probably dead.

-The operation ended in failure and his unit was completely eradicated.
+The mission ended in failure and his unit was completely wiped out.

-There was also no sign of the girl who should've fallen there.
+There was no sign of the girl who'd fell there either.
 With the explosion of the bomb in her arms, her tiny limbs probably scattered in all directions and vanished from the world.

 An unbearable pain ran through his left foot again.
-Blood gushed and blackness spread out, dyeing his camouflaged pants.
+Dark blood gushed and spread, dyeing his camouflaged pants.
 The white stuff visible inside was probably his thigh bone.

 His consciousness faded away again and Norse fell into deep, deep darkness.

-Norse returned to himself along with a major spasm.
+Norse returned to himself with a hefty spasm.

-Instead of the Beretta gripped in his open right hand, there was a crumpled ferry ticket with the ink blurred from greasy sweat.
+Instead of gripping a Beretta in his open right hand, there was a crumpled ferry ticket, the ink blurred from greasy sweat.

-His breathing was still labored and his shoulders lifted up and down repeatedly and violently.
+His breathing was still labored and his shoulders heaved up and down repeatedly and violently.

-...He clicked his tongue slightly to see whether or not it had all been the dream again.
+...He clicked his tongue slightly to see whether or not it was all the dream again.

-A strong iron rust and fishy odor assailed his nose, and he could hear the sound of waves and the roar of an old car engine.
+Strong iron rust and a fishy odor assailed his nose and he could hear the sound of waves with the roar of an old car engine.

-Yes, it was the cabin of a cheap ferry crossing to the northern island.
-It was not the battlefield that already more than 2 years had passed...
+Yes, it was the cabin of a cheap ferry crossing to a northern island.
+It wasn't the battlefield from which already over two years had passed...

 Rather, a tiny old ferry that would fill to capacity even if just five passenger cars were loaded on board.
-Every time it overcame one of the raging waves in the open sea, the hull creaked and screamed.
+The hull creaked and screamed every time it overcame one of the raging waves in the open sea.

-In the cabin at the bottom of the boat, there were nearly 10 passengers other than Norse waiting for the harbor to arrive, but who were crouching motionlessly and didn't speak.
+In the cabin at the bottom of the boat, there were nearly ten passengers besides Norse waiting to arrive at the harbor, but who were crouching motionlessly and not speaking.

 "Change of pace, mister?
 You should expose yourself to the sea breeze for a moment."